 Converting the name to an IP address is often called 'name resolving'.
-The name is "resolved" to a set of addresses.
+The name is "resolved" to one or a set of addresses.
 This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
 Your computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.

 curl will therefore ask the DNS server: "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
 Or in the case you spell the name wrong, it can answer back that the name does not exist.

 With a list of IP addresses for the host curl wants to contact, curl sends out a "connect request".
-The connection curl wants to establish is called TCP and it works sort of like connecting an invisible string between two computers.
+The connection curl wants to establish is called TCP (Transmission Control Protocol) and it works sort of like connecting an invisible string between two computers.
 Once established, it can be used to send a stream of data in both directions.